"Mass-produced suburban ranch homes are to Phoenix

 In response to property owner interest, and at the request of neighborhood residents, Tempe Historic Preservation Office (Tempe HPO) has produced survey and inventory information verifying the Historic Eligibility of the Cavalier Hills subdivisions for Historic designation and listing in the Tempe Historic Property Register.
 Over the next few months, Tempe HPO will host a number of neighborhood meetings to share the benefits of historic designation and explain the process for listing properties.
 After the final meeting, homeowners will be given the opportunity to decide if they wish to have their property designated Historic and listed in the Tempe Historic Property Register as a part of Cavalier Hills Historic District.

-The first informal neighborhood meeting will be held Tuesday, June 25, 2013, from 6:30 to 8:00 p.m., at the North Tempe Multi-Generational Center located at 1555 North Bridalwreath Street.
-You’re invited to join us for an informational presentation on Tempe history and the Cavalier Hills subdivisions.
+The first informal neighborhood meeting was held Tuesday, June 25, 2013, from 6:30 to 8:00 p.m., at the North Tempe Multi-Generational Center located at 1555 North Bridalwreath Street.
+This was an informational presentation on Tempe history and the Cavalier Hills subdivisions.

 First Informal Neighborhood Meeting Invitation